fernandodo/tractor/01 books/ROS 2 from Scratch/Chapter 10 Discovering TFs with RViz  ROS 2 from Scratch.md

 You will get two windows: the main one (**RViz**) with the robot model, and a **Joint State Publisher** window with some cursors.
 The robot model we have here is a replica of a famous science-fiction movie robot.
 It has some wheels, a torso, a head, and a gripper.

 Let’s focus on the main window (**RViz**) for now.
-Take some time to learn how to navigate in the 3D space and move around the robot.
-You can use the left click, right click, and mouse wheel.
+Take some time to learn how to ==navigate in the 3D space== and move around the robot.
+You can use the ==left click, right click, and mouse wheel==.
 For this, it’s best to have a mouse, but you could still manage to navigate with the touchpad of a laptop, although it’s less ergonomic.

 You can also resize the window and the various sections inside RViz.
 Pretty much everything you see can be customized.
 Now that you can load a robot model in RViz, we will start to experiment with TFs.